Datronizer/sheridan-vault/data-communications-tele13167/Lectures/Lecture 2 - TELE13167.md

 > [!note] It's easier to look at this as 2 people travelling to Japan.
 The IP person will focus on the endgoal--Japan.
 The MAC person will focus on what airport the layover will be at.

 ### Logical Connections
 We often think of communicating with someone over the internet is a direct connection.
 News flash, it isn't.
 You are actually connecting through multiple nodes before you get to your friend.
-See [[airport metaphor]].
+See [[Airport Metaphor]].
 #### Sending a message example
 Below is the process of sending a message to person B.
 1. I send a message through an application, usually an API request.